 Around 1750 AC, several dozen crime families emerge, engaging in racketeering, extortion, bribery, etc. Wrought-iron fences are completed in the late 1750's, keeping the hungry from coming into the wealthy areas of the city.
 A religious group called the Dealers, based in the Cathedral, raise charity houses just outside the fence to help feed and clothe the poor. (see Religion in Bridges)

-On March 1, 1798, opposition leaders dynamited the bridges on each side of the Pot.
+On March 1, 1799, opposition leaders dynamite the bridges on each side of the Pot.
 Hungry mobs, backed by Opposition forces, stormed the Pot of Gold, while Kerr loyalists, at first surprised, retaliate in force.
 Bombing, ray cannon, and torching leave the Pot of Gold a ruin.

 Many flee to the countryside.
-King Polansky Kerr and his family, unable to flee after the zeppelin station fell to the Clubbs of Justice, are hunted down and publicly executed one year later.
+King Polansky Kerr and his family, unable to flee after the zeppelin station falls to the Clubbs of Justice, are hunted down and publicly executed one year later.

 Bridges falls into deep financial straits due to trade disruption, resulting in food shortages.
 Financial markets fluctuate wildly and social drugs such as Party Time become modes of exchange as the city falls into a deflationary recession. (see Economic Analysis of the Bridges Collapse)

-The Bridgers, a radical religious group, lobby for Party Time to be made illegal, linking it to the decadence of the Kerrs.
-Once made illegal, dozens of gangs seize factories and convert them to production of the drug, with all-out war over its distribution.
+Over the next forty years, the Bridgers, a radical religious group, lobby for Party Time to be made illegal, linking it to the decadence of the Kerrs.
+[See: Party Time Prohibition Act of 1838] Once made illegal, dozens of gangs seize factories and convert them to production of the drug, with all-out war over its distribution.